nayrnet/domoticz-htc/README.md

 There is remote control via Web browser through a Domoticz Virtual Selector Switch.
 I have automation scripts in Domoticz that change depending on the state of the AVR, and others that can controll the AVR.

+> Out of the box this solution is going to do very little for you, its very specific to my setup.
+However the code is free to copy and modify for your own uses.

 ### Hardware:
 * Pioneer SC-1222-K
   * Google Nexus Player